BaffRami/data-analysis_extension/README.md

   - Click on the **"Change File"** button (folder icon).
   - Select a new data file from your system.
-  - The new file will be loaded into your notebook.

 ### 6\.
 Preview Data